OpenDreamKit/OpenDreamKit.github.io/meetings/2018-02-01-SteeringCommitteeMeeting/ProgressReports/Silesia.md

 ---
 ## Hiring

-dr Jolanta Marzec, was hired from remaining funding on dr Jan Aksamit position.
+dr Jolanta Marzec, was hired using remaining funding after dr Jan Aksamit position.
 The goal is to finish Linear Algebra demonstrator.

 ---
 ## Achievements

+K3D-jupyter
-K3D-jupyter project was ported to ipywidgets 7, and has been tested in real world scenario in IT company. (https://www.youtube.com/watch?v=Zzvx72fD6oo)
+ - project was ported to ipywidgets 7, (v 2.1)
+ - it is being tested in real world scenario in a IT company (e.g. https://www.youtube.com/watch?v=Zzvx72fD6oo)